If you are looking for Cook Interview Questions, you have come to the right place.

 How do you feel about standing on your feet for long periods?

-Suppose a meal got sent back that you prepared.
+Suppose a meal that you prepared got sent back.
 How would you handle that situation?

-• Say you would note the mistake and learn from it.
-Mention you understand it is necessary to keep a customer happy to obtain repeat business.
+- Say you would note the mistake and learn from it.
+Mention that keeping a customer happy is necessary to obtain repeat business.

 Basic Kitchen Interview Questions and Answers